glassroom/heinsen_routing/README.md

 ## Installation

 If you wish to replicate our results, we recommend recreating our setup in a virtual environment, with the same versions of all libraries and dependencies.
-Please note: the code in this repository requires _at least one_ higher-end (11GB+ RAM) Nvidia GPU with a working installation of CUDA 10 or later.
-The code is meant to be easily modifiable to work with greater numbers of GPUs or with TPUs.
-Transcribing our code to use TensorFlow should also be pretty straightforward.
-Caveat: Tested only on Ubuntu Linux 18.04 with Python 3.6+.
+Please note: The code in this repository requires _at least one_ higher-end (11GB+ RAM) Nvidia GPU with a working installation of CUDA 10 or later.
+The code is meant to be easily modifiable to work with greater numbers of GPUs.
+Modifying our code to use TPUs instead of GPUs (or TensorFlow instead of PyTorch) is meant to be straightforward.
+Tested only on Ubuntu Linux 18.04 with Python 3.6+.

+To replicate our environment, follow these steps:

 1. Change to the directory in which you cloned this repository: